bahuisken/Employee-Tracker/README.md

 ## Description

-An application called Note Taker that can be used to write and save notes.
-This application uses an Express.js back end and saves and retrieve notes data from a JSON file.
+This application allows a user to  manage a company's employees using node, inquirer, and MySQL.
+The user can view and manage the departments, roles, and employees in a company.

 ## Table of Contents